hablapps/shapeaware/README.md

 A type whose definition refers to values is called a *dependent type*.
 Indeed, the type `List[A]` in Scala also *depends* on something, to wit the type `A`.
 So, in a sense, we may rightfully call it a dependent type as well.
 However, the “dependent” qualifier is conventionally reserved for types that are parameterised with respect to values.

 Can’t we solve our problem in Scala, then?
-Yes, we will see that we can indeed solve this problem in Scala, albeit in a differnt way.
+Yes, we will see that we can indeed solve this problem in Scala, albeit in a different way.
 But before delving into the Scala solution, let’s see how we can solve this problem in a language with full-fledged dependent types, in line with the solution sketched at the beginning of this section.

 <h2>The solution in Agda</h2>